The Killers' internal investigation finds "no corroboration" of sexual assault allegations against crew

 “She stated that she and the same friend attended 2009 Lollapalooza festival later that year on the band’s production guest list.”

-Venue security also said that “no one from the venue chased down a departing bus or raised concerns about a drunk, naked girl in the dressing room”, while the catering team “asserted that at no point did they see or hear of a drunk or naked woman in any dressing room and anything of the sort would have been immediately radioed to all attending Production Crew and Venue Security.”
+Venue security also said that “no one from the venue chased down a departing bus or raised concerns about a drunk, naked girl in the dressing room”, details which had been referred to in Cherrie’s post.
+The catering team “asserted that at no point did they see or hear of a drunk or naked woman in any dressing room and anything of the sort would have been immediately radioed to all attending Production Crew and Venue Security.”

 Cherrie has since issued a statement on Twitter, writing: “After reading through the Killers’ press release regarding my blog, I have conflicting feelings.